"Bridging Silos" Conference Summary Now Available

-Drawing on expertise and experience from across the province, this two-day knowledge sharing event will highlight some of the latest innovations and capacity building insights from and for small communities and rural regions seeking to increase their climate readiness and to plan for low carbon resilience.
-The innovative virtual conference design will provide space for networking and active participation to help build and strengthen relationships and foster peer learning – as addressing climate change is something we need to do collaboratively.
+Drawing on expertise and experience from across the province, this two-day knowledge sharing event highlighted some of the latest innovations and capacity building insights from and for small communities and rural regions seeking to increase their climate readiness and to plan for low carbon resilience.
+The innovative virtual conference design provided space for networking and active participation to help build and strengthen relationships and foster peer learning.

-Hosted by the Columbia Basin Rural Development Institute in partnership with SFU ACT and PIBC Kootenay Rockies Chapter.
-This initiative is offered through the Municipalities for Climate Innovation Program, which is delivered by the Federation of Canadian Municipalities and funded by the Government of Canada.
+This event was hosted by the Columbia Basin Rural Development Institute in partnership with SFU ACT and PIBC Kootenay Rockies Chapter.
+This initiative was offered through the Municipalities for Climate Innovation Program, which is delivered by the Federation of Canadian Municipalities and funded by the Government of Canada.